 For more than 20 years, Microsoft Certification has been the IT industry's most respected validation of skills.
 Do you know how to use Microsoft Office software such as Word, Excel, Access, PowerPoint, Outlook, SharePoint, and OneNote?
 If so, are you an intermediate or expert user, and how could you prove that to an employer?
 This class is exactly what you need!
 The Microsoft Office Specialist industry certificate program is offered by Microsoft and is recognized worldwide as the best method for employers to validate computer skill proficiency.
 This self-paced course is designed for self-motivated students who can set and meet challenging goals.
 In the Certification 1 class, students work toward certification in Word Expert and PowerPoint.
 Upon completion, students test their skill mastery by taking the Microsoft Office Specialist test for that particular software.
 The objective of this course is for students to earn two or more certificates per semester.
 The class may be taken for up to 3 semesters (Microsoft Office Specialist Certification 1, 2 and 3 may be taken in any order) as students work toward obtaining additional certificates, ultimately earning "Master" status, which is the obtainment of certificates in Word and Excel Expert, PowerPoint and either Access or Outlook.
-For more information, visit the Microsoft Website or Certiport.
-Demonstrate you have the knowledge, skills, and abilities to productively use Microsoft Office.
-Microsoft Office Specialist certification enables you to tap the full features and functionality of the Microsoft Office system, resulting in heightened levels of individual performance, confidence, and differentiation.
+For more information, visit the Microsoft Office Specialist certification enables you to tap the full features and functionality of the Microsoft Office system, resulting in heightened levels of individual performance, confidence, and differentiation.